Instructions and Rules in Hiidenportti National Park

 - As a rule, a permit issued by Metsähallitus is required for activities other than those included in everyman's rights, which may include research and organised events.
 Further information on required permits: research and access permits (metsa.fi) and permits and notifications related to events (metsa.fi).

-- lighting campfires if the forest fire warning or the grass fire warning is in effect
+- lighting campfires if the wildfire warning is in effect

-- Making open fires is always prohibited at both marked campfire sites and when fires are permitted by the land owner if a forest fire warning has been issued for the area (ilmatieteenlaitos.fi).
+- Making open fires is always prohibited at both marked campfire sites and when fires are permitted by the land owner if a wildfire warning has been issued for the area (ilmatieteenlaitos.fi).